 Future dwellings and other buildings are to be located where a BAL-12.5 construction standard applies, hence the BMO1 requirements, which include a BAL-12.5 construction standard, are appropriate.

-It should be noted, however, that setbacks will also be required from the western waterway reserve, assuming it is re-vegetated.
-In some places, this significantly constrains the area that is available for development with BAL-12.5 buildings.
-The use of this area as additional public open space or similar may be more appropriate.
+.

 Contamination

 Soil contamination

 A Contaminated Land Investigation and a Phase 1 Preliminary Site Investigation (PSI) was undertaken by GHD.
 The Contaminated Land Investigation sought to identify potential contaminants within the soil that may constrain the development of the land.
 The assessment stated that the prior use of the land for farming purposes may lead to the potential for accumulation and/or concentration of contaminants (associated with agricultural land use) in drainage channels.